-(05057) Honors Theatre Arts IV: Advanced Acting and Directing

-Prereq: B average or above in Theatre III,
+(05057) Honors Theatre Arts IV: Advanced Acting & Directing Prereq: B average or above in Theatre III

 Theatre Arts IV helps students refine the concepts learned and skills acquired in Theatre Arts III while reinforcing the principles learned in Theatre Arts I and II.
 Through research, performance, and evaluation, students develop artistic criteria that are applied to performing and directing.
 They study and respond to a variety of theatrical experiences, showcasing and applying their collaborative, analytical, interpretive, and problem-solving skills.
+Teacher recommendation/audition required.

-FOREIGN LANGUAGE
+WORLD LANGUAGE

-All foreign language courses offer one credit.
+All World language courses offer one credit.
 Students should maintain a C or better in each course before attempting the next level.
 It is strongly recommended that students achieve a grade of C in Regular/Advanced/Honor English before attempting these courses.

-(06121) French I
+(06121) French I Prereq: None Grades 8-12 1 credit

-Grades 8-12 1 credit The major concepts to be explored at Level I help students understand the four basic skills of language learning: listening, speaking, reading and writing.
+The major concepts to be explored at Level I help students understand the four basic skills of language learning: listening, speaking, reading and writing.
 Students learn to manipulate basic structures in these four areas and study relevant cultural aspects.

-(06122) French II
+(06122) French II Prereq: French I Grades 9-12 1 credit